pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 The term captures three essential dimensions:

-**Model**: The architecture orchestrates across multiple models of different sizes, architectures, and specializations, from micro language models at the edge to frontier models in secure clouds.
+**Model**: The architecture orchestrates across multiple models of different sizes, architectures, and specializations — from micro language models at the edge to frontier models in secure clouds.

 **Context**: Intelligence is context-aware across multiple dimensions: conversation history, workflow state, user preferences, security constraints, resource budgets, and observed performance patterns.